 After answering numerous questions from participants, Satguru Bodhinatha Veylanwami is lovingly offered a few gifts from the Himalayan Academy seminar organisers.

 A last message from Bodhinatha before the end of the seminar

 A painting done by a professional artist, offered showed the Ganesha Mandapam at the Spiritual Park of Mauritius

-Kulapati SK Moorghen face glowing with happiness about this event which

-	allowed many new participants to be exposed to Hindu Mysticism presented

-	in a very modern and structured way by Satguru Bodhinatha Veylanwami.
+Kulapati SK Moorghen face glowing with happiness about this event which allowed many new participants to be exposed to Hindu Mysticism presented in a very modern and structured way by Satguru Bodhinatha Veylanwami.

-	No Responses to “Seminar at Swami Vivekananda International Conference
+3 Responses to “Seminar at Swami Vivekananda International Conference Centre”

-	Centre”

 "Temples with multiple deities can be confusing, especially for today's Hindu youth.
 For clarity, we need to bring forward a more precise understanding of the different Hindu denominations and how the different Gods are viewed from within each denomination.
 For spiritual advancement it is best to focus on one deity and get to the vibration that deity.
 When we hear teachings from various Hindus, it is important to understand and identify which denomination they are speaking from.
 This will avert confusion when that teaching gets contradicted in a different context where someone is talking about the same subject but from a different philosophical background."